turian/audio-discrimination-crowdsource/README.md

     `fly launch`

   This command will create you an app on Fly.io , spin up a postgres instance, and create an app configuration named fly.toml in your project root.

+  Copy the DATABASE_URL from the termial output of the above process(fly launch) and Update DATABASE_URL in .env file.

   To make sure the app is created successfully:
   `fly apps list`